zhanyang01/tp/docs/UserGuide.md

 - `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a client : `delete`

-Deletes the specified person from the address book.
+Deletes the specified client from the application.

 Format: `delete INDEX`

-- Deletes the person at the specified `INDEX`.
+- Deletes the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed client list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `list` followed by `delete 2` deletes the 2nd client in the application.
-- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+- `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ### Clearing all entries : `clear`